 During the early part of lockdown, the world was singing to the same hymn sheet.
 Let’s save the planet.
 Let’s all make changes to support humanity.
 Let’s do the right thing Let’s all be in this together.
 Who wants to return to normal?
 Not me!

 As the world came out of lockdown, this idealogy slowly drifted away.
 Humanity returned to a me, me, me culture and I am sick and tired of this attitude.

 Instead of being a protective piece of equipment, masks became part of fashion, available in all the colours of the rainbow.
 With a price tag to match.
-A single-use item is often thrown away on a whim.
+A single-use item that is often thrown away on a whim.
 Too many ended up in the ocean cluttering up the sea.
-A waste of a rainbow dream if you ask me.
+A waste of a rainbow dream, if you ask me.

 Holidays were on the agenda in the UK and that’s when I realised the lessons had not been learned.
 The Brits whinged and complained that they were missing out on their two weeks away from reality, yet global travel was the reason why the coronavirus was able to spread, never mind how mindless travel negatively affects the environment.

 Many old problems manifested as humanity went through an emotional purge.
 Racial tension mounted in the USA and UK as issues of privilege once again raised its head.

 Then there was the drive to find a cure, Humanity, once again, forgot all about the plight of the underprivileged such as countries of Africa.
 The world could have pulled together, just one time, and worked together to ensure equality in a cure.
 A world approach to the problem, instead of each to their own, knowing that third world countries could never compete.
 The same old, same old approach that is at the root of humanity’s problems.
 Greed.